Updated July 29, 2023

-- Both direct and indirect cost is applicable to it.
+- Both direct and indirect cost applies to it.

-Head To Head Comparison Between Job Costing vs Process Costing (Infographics)
+Head-to-Head Comparison Between Job Costing vs. Process Costing (Infographics)

 Below is the top 11 difference between Job Costing vs Process Costing

-Key differences Between Job Costing vs Process Costing
+Key Differences Between Job Costing vs. Process Costing

-Let us discuss some of the major differences between Job Costing vs Process Costing:
+Let us discuss some of the major differences between Job Costing vs. Process Costing:

 - There is no feature of the transfer of cost available in the job costing for any of the components.
 However, the cost of the last process is transferable to any subsequential process.

-Job Costing vs Process Costing Comparison Table
+Job Costing vs. Process Costing Comparison Table

-|Meaning||Job costing is used to calculate the cost of the tailor-made component, to meet the client’s specific needs.||In process costing, in which charges are implied on the basis of operations are performed at each stage and operations are ascertained.|
+|Meaning||Job costing calculates the cost of the tailor-made component to meet the client’s specific needs.||Process costing implies charges on operations performed at each stage and ascertain the operations.|

 |Nature||Customized or Tailor-made production||Standardized production.|

-|Cost Implication||Determine individually on the basis of operation||In this process, the cost is determined for the whole volume of process and spread over the produced units.|
+|Cost Implication||Determine individually based on the operation.||Determined the whole volume of the process and spread over the produced units.|

-|Cost Center||The specific unit of production||Overall process.|
+|Cost Center||The specific unit of production.||Overall process.|

-|The scope of cost minimization||Negligible, Because of a lot of time-consuming, specific resources are required.
-High skill employed||High, because it produces components in bulk and definite set of specific operations on each component minimizes the production cost of operation.|
+|The scope of Cost Minimization||Negligible, Because it is time-consuming and requires specific resources and high-skill employees.||High.
+Because it produces components in bulk, a definite set of specific operations on each component minimizes the production cost of operation.|

-|Transfer of Cost||Non-transferable||Cost is transferable from one operation to other operators.|
+|Transfer of Cost||Non-transferable.||Transferable from one operation to other operators.|

-|Identity||Unique, each component is dissimilar from others.||Products are manufactured sequentially.
+|Identity||Unique, each component is dissimilar from the others.||Products are sequentially manufactured.
 Meanwhile, they lose their identity.|

-|Cost Ascertainment||At the finished product||End of the cost period|
+|Cost Ascertainment||At the finished product.||End of the cost period.|

-|Industry type||Job costing is preferable to the job-based production industry which manufactures products in batches as per customer’s guidelines.||This process is suitable for an industry where we produce jobs in bulk quantity to meet the customer need.|
+|Industry Type||Job costing is preferable to the job-based production industry, which manufactures products in batches as per customers’ guidelines.||This process is suitable for an industry where we produce jobs in bulk quantity to meet the customer’s needs.|

-|Losses||Losses are usually not segregated||Most of the time normal losses are unpredictable while abnormal losses are bifurcated.|
+|Losses||Losses are usually not segregated||Normal losses are unpredictable, while abnormal losses are bifurcated.|

-|Work in Progress(WIP)||At the end of the financial year, WIP may exist or may not exist.||WIP is always present at the beginning of the Financial year or at the end of the year.|
+|Work in Progress(WIP)||At the end of the financial year, WIP may exist or may not exist.||WIP is always present at the beginning of the Financial year or the end of the year.|

 This has been a guide to Job Costing vs Process Costing.
-Here we also discuss the Job Costing vs Process Costing key differences with infographics and comparison table.
+Here we also discuss Job Costing vs Process Costing key differences with the infographics and comparison table.
 You may also have a look at the following articles to learn more –